Polysulfides are a class of polymers or a type of chemical compound made up of chains of sulfur atoms and hydrocarbons synthesized using condensation.

 A two-part polysulfide sealant, Pour Grade, is used for sealing up any expansion joints prone to large movements when working with concrete and in joints between different construction materials.

-The main purpose of polysulfide joint sealant is to seal off various channels and joints in construction projects, stopping the water from accumulating in the cracks.
+The main purpose of polysulfide joint sealant is to seal off various channels and joints in construction projects, like stopping water from accumulating in the concrete cracks.
 It creates a strong seal on both surfaces, lessening the risk of water leaking and erosion.

 Since polysulfide sealant is not water-soluble, its resistance makes it a popular choice for constructing marine bodies.
 It is also commonly applied as a sealer for water reservoirs, dams, culverts, canals, and certain applications like flood control.